Social Studies Teacher

 MA, Teaching History, Northeastern University

 I’m a long-time Colorado girl, runner, avid reader, and knitter.
 Although I always knew I would end up teaching, my road into the classroom had a little detour.
 After college, I spent three years working as a professional cake decorator.
 Then, following grad school, I worked two years at Randolph High School outside of Boston where I received thorough training in engaging students, managing a classroom, and developing strong, standards-based curricula.
-In 2014 my husband and I moved to Boulder, and I started working for The Early College of Arvada.
-Now I teach middle school social studies and am the middle school lead teacher, helping to organize middle school policies, field trips, and incentives.
+In 2014 my husband and I moved to Boulder, and I started working for The Early College of Arvada teaching middle school social studies.
+After 4 years of teaching in Room #111, I transitioned to the position of ELL coordinator to bring my organizational, educational, and linguistic talents to where they're highly needed!

 Why I Teach